Northern viscacha

 The northern viscacha (Lagidium peruanum) is a species of viscacha, a rodent in the family Chinchillidae.
 It is known from Peru and Chile, at elevations from 300 to 5000 m, and may also be present in Bolivia.

 Description

 The northern viscacha grows to a head and body length of some 300 to 450 mm with a bushy tail nearly as long which can be curled in a coil.
 The adult weight is between 900 and 1600 g.
 Its long ears are furry and its body fur is dense and soft, but the tail has coarser hairs.
 The dorsal (upper) surface ranges from dark grey at lower altitudes to brown at higher elevations.
 The ventral (under) surface is cream or pale grey and the tip of the tail is reddish-brown or black.
+The northern viscacha has been observed leaping over six feet and can swim when necessary.

 Distribution and habitat

 The northern viscacha is native to central and southern Peru and northern Chile, and may also be present in the area around Lake Titicaca in Peru and Bolivia.
 Its altitude range extends from 300 to 5000 m above sea level.
 It makes its home in crevices in the rock and is found in various habitats where suitable rocky outcrops are found.
 Most populations occur between the tree line and the snow line, but the distribution is patchy with the animal being common in some localities and absent in others even though the habitat seems equally suitable.